 - No.1 Hai Phong, Hai Chau District, Da Nang.

 Banh Canh is from the South and also most seen from Central to South Vietnam, and just recently in Hanoi.
-Banh Canh’s noodle is quite different from other kind since it’s not entirely made from rice but rather from cassava or wheat flour or cassava mixed with rice flour.
-There for it has a distinctive taste to Pho or Bun, quite like a kind of jelly.
-In its original form, Banh Canh’s noodle is made short or long in roundly tube shape and almost transparent white colored.
+Banh Canh’s noodle is quite different from other kinds since it’s not entirely made from rice but rather from cassava or wheat flour or cassava mixed with rice flour.
+Therefore it has a distinctive taste to Pho or Bun, quite like a kind of jelly.
+In its original form, Banh Canh’s noodle is made short or long in roundly tube shape and almost transparent white-coloured.
 The spices and toppings used in Banh Canh can be really diverse.
 It’s often eaten with seafood such as shrimps, crab, chopped fish, fish, pig’s leg and pork.